-The concept of complexity is itself curious since even discussion about its nature is complicated.
-This is because there is currently no consensus on a single unambiguous definition [11].
-In addition, descriptions of complexity and randomness are intrinsically related and many definitions of complexity are specific to certain fields or applications, as well as needing an often-biased observer which can end up comparing intrinsically different things.
-This is a problem since it can result in misleading notions about which object is more complex.
-We will describe below some existing measures of complexity, although as there are a great many such measures the list is far from exhaustive.
+Discussion of the concept of complexity can be difficult, as there is currently no consensus on a single unambiguous definition of complexity [11].
+In addition, descriptions of complexity and randomness are intrinsically related, and many definitions of complexity are specific to certain fields or applications and depend on an often-biased observer, which can lead to comparisons between intrinsically different things.
+This is a problem because it can result in misleading notions about which objects are more complex.
+We will describe below some existing measures of complexity, although, as there are a great many such measures, the list is far from exhaustive, and it is beyond the scope of this paper to make a detailed comparison of 'Pathway Complexity' with established complexity measures.
 Several complexity measures find utility in the realms of computation and information.
-In information theory, the "Shannon Entropy" [12] of a string of unknown characters, which can be used as a complexity measure, is a measure of how predictable the outcome of the string is, or equivalently how much information it contains, based on the probability of each possible character in the string.
-The Kolmogorov complexity of a known object [13] is the minimum length of program that outputs the object, where for example strings containing many repetitions would have lower complexity than those that are random.
-Logical depth [14] is a complexity measure somewhat similar to Kolmogorov complexity, but looking at the time required to generate the object from a random input, rather than the size of the program.
+In information theory, the 'Shannon entropy' [12] of a string of unknown characters, which can be used as a complexity measure, is a measure of how predictable the outcome of the string is, or equivalently how much information it contains, based on the probability of each possible character in the string.
+The Kolmogorov complexity of a known object [13] is the minimum necessary length of a programme that outputs the object, where, for example, strings containing many repetitions, or programmable patterns, would have lower complexity than those that are random.
+Logical depth [14] is a complexity measure closely related to Kolmogorov complexity, but is a measure of the number of computational steps required to generate the object from the shortest (or almost shortest) programme, rather than the size of the programme itself.
 Effective complexity [15] looks for a compressed description of the regularities of an object.
 One can also examine the computational complexity [16] of an algorithm, which gives a measure of how the resources required increase with the size of the input.
 Stochastic complexity is another similar measure, but which looks at the shortest encoding of the object taking advantage of probabilistic models [17].
 Measures such as Shannon entropy and Kolmogorov complexity are maximum for random structures, although one can argue that randomness is not necessarily complexity, and that maximum complexity lies somewhere between completely ordered and random structures [11].